1 About the Complaints Scheme

 - b) after taking into account the public interest, as well as the interests of the complainant and the interests of other persons, the Complaints Commissioner considers it necessary to mention the name of that person or to include in the report those particulars.

-7.10 The Complaints Commissioner expects his communications with complainants and the relevant regulator(s) during the course of an investigation to remain strictly confidential.
+7.10 The Complaints Commissioner expects their communications with complainants and the relevant regulator(s) during the course of an investigation to remain strictly confidential.
 Where a complainant breaches this requirement the Complaints Commissioner may, after having considered all the circumstances including any explanation from the complainant, decide to bring the investigation to an end without having to report (see paragraph 7.8).
 Where the relevant regulator(s) breach this requirement, the Complaints Commissioner will take account of this when concluding and the breach will be recorded in the Complaints Commissioner’s final report.

 7.13 The relevant regulator(s) must, if required by the Complaints Commissioner to do so, publish the whole or a specified part of their response subject to applicable statutory restrictions relating to the disclosure of confidential information.